mrsimpson/slides-data-in-motion/slides.md

 ![ "Things are now in motion that cannot be undone".
 Gandalf in "Return of the King"](/gandalf-things-in-motion.webp)

 <!--
-The real world mutates, but all **events that lead to those mutations are bound in time and space** – they are immutable
+The real world changes ("mutates") constantly, but all **events leading to those changes are fixed in time and space** – they are immutable.

-In software, we achieve consistently great results keeping the **representational gap** low.
+In software, we achieve consistently great results by keeping the **representational gap** low.

-You have a Sales Order on paper => Let's model a Sales Order Class and implement a `SalesOrder` interface – and store it in a `SALES_ORDER_HEADER` and `SALES_ORDER_ITEM` table in the database – or in a `SalesOrders` collection, if you use an object store.
+For example, a Sales Order on paper can be modeled as a Sales Order Class, implemented with a `SalesOrder` interface, and stored in a `SALES_ORDER_HEADER` and `SALES_ORDER_ITEM` table in a database – or in a `SalesOrders` collection if using an object store.

-Still, for ages, we mutated our persistence – because everything else would have been **too costly**
+Historically, we mutated our persistence – because everything else would have been **too costly**

-Now, that **storage is cheap**, we can finally close this eventual gap – and process those events -->
+Now that **storage is cheap**, we can finally close this "eventual" representational gap and process those events.
+-->

 ---
 layout: statement